rage/java-programming/data/part-10/3-other-useful-techniques.md

 <h2>Comparable Card class</h2>

 <!--Tee Kortti-luokasta `Comparable`.
 Toteuta `compareTo`-metodi niin, että korttien järjestys on arvon mukaan nouseva.
 Jos verrattavien Korttien arvot ovat samat, verrataan niitä maan perusteella nousevassa järjestyksessä: *risti ensin, ruutu toiseksi, hertta kolmanneksi, pata viimeiseksi.*-->
 Change the Card class to be `Comparable`.
-Implement the `compareTo` method so that using it sorts the cards in ascending order by their value.
+Implement the `compareTo` method so that using it sorts the cards in ascending order based on their value.
 If the cards being compared have the same value, they are sorted by *club first, diamond second, heart third, and spade last.*

 <!--Maiden järjestämisessä apua löytynee <a href="https://docs.oracle.com/javase/8/docs/api/java/lang/Enum.html#ordinal--"  target="_blank" norel>Enum-luokan ordinal-metodista</a>.-->
 Reading <a href="https://docs.oracle.com/javase/8/docs/api/java/lang/Enum.html#ordinal--"  target="_blank" norel>Ordinal method of Enum</a> will help you out in sorting the cards by their suit.